 Preheat the oven at 175°C / 350°F / Gas Mark 4

-Add 2 tbsp oil in the roasting pan (or skillet) over medium-high heat.
+Add 2 tablespoon oil in the roasting pan (or skillet) over medium-high heat.
 Sear the beef on all sides turning with a tong.
 When done, remove from the pan.

 Add a meat thermometer and set it to 135 F for medium-rare, 140 F for medium, or 145 F for medium-well.

 Roast on the middle rack until desired temperature - about 1 to 1 ½ hours.
 Mine took 1 hour 10 minutes to reach 135 F for medium-rare.
-Tip - The meat will continue to cook further with the residue heat in the meat.
+Pro tip - The meat will continue to cook further with the residue heat in the meat.

 Move the meat to a serving platter and keep warm so you can use the pan juices for the gravy.